GhadaAlmashaqbeh/GhadaAlmashaqbeh.github.io/01-research.md

 <h1 style="font-family: 'Comic Sans MS'">Research</h1>

-My research interests span cryptography, computer systems security, and privacy.
-Broadly, I work on interdisciplinary projects that combine knowledge from various fields toward the design of secure systems and protocols.
+My research interests span cryptography, computer security, privacy, and distributed systems.
+Broadly, I work on interdisciplinary projects that combine knowledge from various fields toward the design of secure and efficient systems and protocols.
 In my research, I look for real life problems and build solutions backed by rigorous theoretical foundations as well as efficient implementations and thorough performance testing.
-I am also interested in conceptual projects that contribute in bridging the gap between theory and practice of Cryptography.
 <br/>
 <br/>

 <h4 style="font-family: 'Comic Sans MS';color: slateblue;">Current Projects</h4>

+* **chainBoost:** Develop a performance optimization framework for decentralized blockchain-based services, as well as a scalability solution to allow supporting large number of users at a low overhead.

 * **InterBC:** Develop a generic framework for interoperability of various types of blockchains; permissionless with permissioned, PoW-based with PoS-based/etc., account-based model with UTXO-based, and many others.
 Also, explore to what extent such an interoperability framework will be helpful in the context of DeFi.